Skip to main content

 Structured dialogue & Consultations with civil society

-EU Delegations in partner countries worldwide, are at the forefront of these endeavours.
-They play a critical role in translating policy into action.
-They do this through EU programmes, by establishing and maintaining a structured dialogue and holding consultations with civil society in partner countries.
+EU Delegations in partner countries worldwide play a critical role in translating policy into action.
+They do this through EU programmes and by establishing regular consultations with civil society in partner countries.

-A guidance note "The shift towards structured dialogue with CSOs at country level" was developed by the Roadmap Support Facility in 2020.
+guidance note "The shift towards structured dialogue with CSOs at country level" was developed by in 2020.